Authentic Vietnamese Caramelized Pork Belly (Thit Kho Tau)

-Vietnamese Caramelized Pork Belly (Thit kho tau) is classic comfort food of Viet families.
+Thịt kho tàu (Vietnamese Caramelized Pork Belly) is classic comfort food of Viet families.
 Pork belly is slowly braised until it has a beautiful caramel color and becomes so flavorful and tender.

 Caramelized pork belly is in the daily rotation of many Vietnamese families.
 We call it “thịt kho tàu” (or just “thịt kho” for short).
-Eggs can also be added to the dish, and then we will call the dish “thịt kho trứng“.
+When eggs are added to the dish, we will call the dish “thịt kho trứng“.
 The version with eggs is a must-have in the Lunar New Year feast of Southern Vietnamese people.

-There are actually some slight differences between the Northern and Southern versions.
+Thịt kho tàu is enjoyed in all parts of Vietnam, but there are some slight differences between the Northern and Southern versions.

 - Northern version: on the salty side, has less sauce, the braising liquid can be plain water, and the pork belly chunks are often smaller than in the South.